 Auckland Sky Tower

 There are a bunch of restaurants and pubs within a few minutes of the hotel.
 We eventually settled on a place in Viaduct Harbour, which was actually 5 minutes or so from the Hilton.
 As with most places we experienced, the food was fresh, tasty, and there was great wine available.

 ha!
 A little down under humor humour.

 The Hilton had an excellent breakfast buffet, with a wide array of fresh juices, fruits, and both hot and cold items.
 The staff in the restaurant and really all over the property were excellent.
-Prior to breakfast I went for a nice run primarily along Quay Street, adjacent to the harbor as suggested by the concierge.
+Prior to breakfast I went for a nice run primarily along Quay Street, next to the harbor as suggested by the concierge.
 This hotel is one of the more expensive hotels in Auckland, but its hard to beat the location.
-I was very happy with the benefits I was offered, and would recommend it, particularly if one is looking to use Hilton points for a booking.
+I was very happy with the benefits we received, and would recommend it, particularly if one is looking to use Hilton points for a booking.